Who we are

 Dr Roba Al-Ghabra

 Roba completed a qualification in medicine and then changed direction.
-She pursued a career in law and is now a solicitor at Birnberg Peirce specialising in immigration law, dealing with a variety of cases from asylum to applications of entry clearance and assisting those who face deportation.
+She pursued a career in law and was a solicitor at Birnberg Peirce specialising in immigration law, dealing with a variety of cases from asylum to applications of entry clearance and assisting those who face deportation.

 Dr Shereen Benjamin